From bankers to cage-dwellers, HK feels property price squeeze

 "He has to be careful not to undermine China's interests.
 There are so many rich Chinese and high-ranking Chinese officials holding top-class properties in Hong Kong and these were bought at very high prices."

-Octogenarian tycoon Li Ka-shing, who controls property giant Cheung Kong (Holdings) Ltd (0001.HK), stood by Leung's main rival and early front-runner, Henry Tang, in the leadership poll in March even after Beijing signalled that it favoured Leung.
+Octogenarian tycoon Li Ka-shing, who controls property giant Cheung Kong (Holdings) Ltd, stood by Leung's main rival and early front-runner, Henry Tang, in the leadership poll in March even after Beijing signalled that it favoured Leung.

 Although Leung was chosen by a 1,200 member election committee, central government leaders in Beijing had said they wanted a candidate with broad popular support.
 Tang, who was perceived by many in Hong Kong as in the pocket of tycoons, floundered after a series of scandals.